 There can be no assurances that we will be able to raise additional financing in the future.
-Additional funds may not become available on acceptable terms, and there can be no assurance that any additional funding that we do obtain will be sufficient to meet the Company's needs in the long term.
+Additional funds may not become available on acceptable terms, and there can be no assurance that any additional funding that we do obtain will be sufficient to meet the Company's needs in the long-term.
 Any additional funding that we may obtain in the future could be dilutive to common stockholders and could provide new investors with rights and preferences senior to common stockholders.
 In the event that we are unable to achieve profitable operations and/or raise additional funds, we would need to further reduce current operations and expansion plans would be cancelled or ultimately we may need to terminate operations.
 Failure to fund our operations will have a material adverse effect on our business and our stock price.

-We may have to pay liquidated damages of \$3.9 million to the investors in our recent financing of Series A Convertible Preferred Stock.
+We may have to pay liquidated damages of \$3.3 million to the investors in our recent financing of Series B Preferred Stock, Debentures and Warrants.

-In February 2014, we sold an aggregate of 12,300 shares of our Series A Convertible Preferred Stock, par value \$0.10 and a stated value of \$1,000 per share (the "Series A Preferred Stock"), convertible into 14,642,857 shares of our common stock at an initial conversion price of \$0.84, and warrants to purchase up to 13,297,297 shares of our common stock for aggregate gross proceeds of \$12.3 million to three institutional investors (the "Purchasers").
-In connection with this financing, we granted to the Purchasers resale registration rights with respect to the shares of common stock underlying the Series A Preferred Stock and the warrants pursuant to the terms of a Registration Rights Agreement.
-In addition to the registration rights, the Purchasers are entitled to receive liquidated damages upon the occurrence of a number of events relating to filing, getting effective and maintaining an effective registration statement covering the shares underlying the Series A Preferred Stock and the warrants, including the failure of the Company to file a resale registration statement by no later than February 25, 2014 and the failure of the Company to have such resale registration statement declared effective by the Securities and Exchange Commission by no later than March 7, 2014.
+In July 2014, we sold an aggregate of 12,300 shares of our Series B Preferred Stock, convertible into 4,795,321 shares of our common stock at an initial conversion price of \$2.565, \$15.0 million of Debentures, convertible into 5,847,955 shares of our common stock at an initial conversion price of \$2.565, and Series A Common Stock Warrants to purchase up to 5,847,955 shares of our common stock and Series B Common Stock Warrants to purchase up to 4,795,321 shares of our common stock, for aggregate gross proceeds of \$27.3 million to certain institutional investors (the "Purchasers").
+In connection with this financing, we granted to the Purchasers resale registration rights with respect to the shares of common stock underlying the Series B Preferred Stock, the Debentures and the Warrants pursuant to the terms of a Registration Rights Agreement.
+In addition to the registration rights, the Purchasers are entitled to receive liquidated damages upon the occurrence of a number of events relating to filing, getting effective and maintaining an effective registration statement covering the shares underlying the Series B Preferred Stock, the Debentures and the warrants, including a failure to file a resale registration statement by no later than August 20, 2014, and a failure to have such resale registration statement declared effective by the SEC by no later than October 19, 2014.
 The liquidated damages will be payable upon the occurrence of each of those events and each monthly anniversary thereof until cured.
-The amount of liquidated damages payable is equal to 10% of the aggregate purchase price paid by each Purchaser for the first two events (and/or the monthly anniversary of an event), 7.5% of the aggregate purchase price paid by each Purchaser for the third event (and/or the monthly anniversary of an event), 2.5% of the aggregate purchase price paid by each Purchaser for the fourth event (and/or the monthly anniversary of an event), and 1% of the aggregate purchase price paid by each Purchaser for the next two events (and/or the monthly anniversary of an event), in all up to a total of 32% of the aggregate purchase price paid by each Purchase.
-The liquidated damages are prorated on a daily basis for each event until such event is cured.
-We have already paid or accrued liquidated damages to the Purchasers in the amount of \$3.4 million and may have to pay an additional \$0.5 million in liquidated damages to the Purchasers.
+The amount of liquidated damages payable upon each event and the monthly anniversary of such event is equal to 2.0% of the aggregate purchase price paid by each Purchaser, provided, however, the maximum aggregate liquidated damages payable to a Purchaser shall be 12% of the aggregate subscription amount paid by such Purchaser pursuant to the Purchase Agreement.
+The liquidated damages shall accrue interest at a rate of 12% per annum (or such lesser amount that is permitted to be paid by applicable law), accruing on

-MelaFind[®] may not be widely accepted by the dermatological community.
+MelaFind® may not be widely accepted by the dermatological community.